 Far more than just a social media craze, the GT Games is an international event where competitors, wow the crowds with their freestyle backyard trampolining skills.

 Gtramping has been heavily embraced on social media.
 In fact, to compete in this year’s GT Games, aspiring competitors needed to post a highlight reel to Instagram using the hashtag #GTGAMESANZ2019.

-The GT Games began with the intention of raising awareness for this emerging sport, to improve safety and training standards, and to inspire trampoline athletes worldwide.
+The GT Games began with the intention of raising awareness for this emerging sport, improving safety and training standards, and inspiring trampoline athletes worldwide.